 The NHS in Sussex is making good progress with the roll out of the COVID-19 vaccination programme.
-The target to offer the vaccination to everyone in the first four priority groups has been met, and we are now in a position to move on to priority groups 5 and 6.

-You can email us at firstname.lastname@example.org, or call our vaccine enquiry phone line: 0800 433 4545 (open 9am – 4pm, Monday to Friday).
+You can email us at firstname.lastname@example.org, or call our vaccine enquiry phone line: 0800 433 4545 (open 9am – 4pm, Monday to Friday)

 Note that we cannot book a vaccination appointment for you – please wait to be contacted.